Cooper's hawk: Columbids and woodpeckers

 Outside of passerines, almost certainly the most important avian prey type is the pigeon and dove family.
 Especially for those living in urban areas, Cooper's hawks have seemed to take to living heavily off of doves, particularly the abundant and widely found mourning dove (Zenaida macroura), at 119 g.
-Mourning doves appear to be hunted regularly in almost any part of the two species’ mutual range.
+Mourning doves appear to be hunted regularly in almost any part of the two species' mutual range.
 In Tucson, recent data shows that Cooper's hawks are living almost exclusively on doves.
 Among 151 prey items there, mourning doves were 20.5% by number and 27.5% of the biomass, Inca doves (Columbina inca) were 18.5% by number and 12.2% of the biomass and white-winged dove (Zenaida asiatica) 17.2% by number and 27.1% of the biomass.
 In Terre Haute, Indiana, mourning doves and rock doves were 14% and 21% of the diet, respectively.
 In northern California, mourning doves were the main prey species, making up 25.6% of 1057 prey items.
 There is even evidence that bluebirds have perceived the change in preference of Cooper's hawks to more profitable prey such as doves in developed areas and show less inhibition to the hawk's presence.
 In the more rural north Florida, again the mourning dove leads the prey selection, accounting for 16.5% of 1100 prey items.

 Another popular prey family is the woodpeckers.
 A rather numerous and widely distributed species, the 132 g northern flicker (Colaptes auratus), is a particular dietary staple of Cooper's hawks, being about the third most widely reported prey species.
 The flicker was the main prey in northern New Mexico, at 22.5% of 316 prey items, and in southern Wisconsin, at 22% of 77 prey items.Errington, P. L. (1933).
 Food habits of southern Wisconsin raptors.
 Part II.
 Hawks.
 The Condor, 35(1), 19–29.
 Flickers are common prey elsewhere as well, such as in Ithaca, New York.
 Medium-sized woodpeckers, such as red-headed woodpeckers (Melanerpes erythrocephalus) and red-bellied woodpeckers (Melanerpes carolinus) were important secondary prey in different parts of the range.
 In South Carolina, it was found that 15% of the red-headed woodpeckers in a study population were killed by hawks.Vukovich, M., & Kilgo, J. C. (2009).
 Notes on breeding sharp-shinned hawks and Cooper's hawks in Barnwell County, South Carolina.
 Southeastern Naturalist, 8(3), 547–552.
-All told, about 20 species (almost all in North America but for a couple poorly-studied species) of woodpecker are known to be taken, ranging from the smallest, the 25.6 g downy woodpecker (Picoides pubescens), to the largest, the 287 g pileated woodpecker (Dryocopus pileatus).
+All told, about 20 species (almost all in North America but for a couple poorly studied species) of woodpecker are known to be taken, ranging from the smallest, the 25.6 g downy woodpecker (Dryobates pubescens), to the largest, the 287 g pileated woodpecker (Dryocopus pileatus).
 The response of woodpeckers to a sighted Cooper's hawks varies, with evidence showing that downy woodpecker and flickers would behave more boldly and themselves may scold the hawk if part of a mixed flock but, if alone, the woodpecker will typically try to flee.Sullivan, K. (1985).
 Selective alarm calling by downy woodpeckers in mixed-species flocks.
 The Auk, 184–187.
 Despite the regularity of predation of woodpeckers that are in the open, a study in British Columbia shows indicated Cooper's hawks seldom prey upon woodpecker nests, perhaps due to being unable to access their secluded, smallish nest holes, with the study showing that the most regular predators of such nests were various mammals (from deermice to bears).